laravel/docs/cashier-paddle.md

         Subscribe
     </x-paddle-button>

 Because this checkout widget works asynchronously, creation and updating of subscriptions is done through webhooks.
-Usually the delay for this is minimal but you should account for this in your app that your user's subscription might not be immediately available after completing the checkout.
-It's important and required that you properly [set up webhooks](#handling-paddle-webhooks) to accommodate for state changes from Paddle.
+Usually the delay for this is minimal but you should account for this in your app by considering that your user's subscription might not be immediately available after completing the checkout.
+It's important that you properly [set up webhooks](#handling-paddle-webhooks) to accommodate for state changes from Paddle.

 You can check out [the API documentation on pay link generation](https://developer.paddle.com/api-reference/product-api/pay-links/createpaylink) for more info.

 <a name="inline-checkout"></a>
 ### Inline Checkout

 If you don't want to make use of the overlay checkout widget, Paddle also has an option to display an inline checkout.
-While you cannot properly adjust any of HTML fields (it's basically the checkout widget but then inline) it allows you to include it a little better within your app's look and feel.
+While you cannot properly adjust any of HTML fields (it's basically the checkout widget but inline) it allows you to embed it within your app's look and feel.

-To make it easy for you to get started with inline checkout we've shipped a `paddle-checkout` Blade component to use.
+To make it easy for you to get started with inline checkout we've shipped a `paddle-checkout` Blade component for you to use.
 You can generate a pay link just like you do with the overlay widget and pass that to the component's `override` attribute:

     <x-paddle-checkout :override="$payLink" class="w-full" />

-Since `height` is a preset value for inline checkouts you'll need to pass it explicitely as an attribute if you want to adjust it:
+Since `height` is a preset value for inline checkouts you'll need to pass it explicitly as an attribute if you want to adjust it:

     <x-paddle-checkout :override="$payLink" class="w-full" height="500" />